bartobri/spring-server/README.md

 This is the process flow that they will execute:

 1. The server component has a connect function defined and loaded, called "say_hello".
-When the client connects, this function is executed and sends the command "helo" to the connecting client via the provided socket file descriptor.
+When the client connects, this function is executed and sends the command "hello" to the new client.
 2. The client component has a command function defined and loaded, called "receive_hello".
-It has associated the command "helo" with this function inside the client_init() code block.
-When the server sends the "helo" command to the client, the client matches this command and executes the receive_hello function.
-It prints a message to stdout acknowledging the receipt of the command.
+It has associated the command "hello" with this function inside the client_init() code block.
+When the server sends the "hello" command to the client, the client executes the receive_hello function.
+Inside the function, it prints a message to stdout acknowledging the receipt of the command.
 3. The client component has a periodic function defined and loaded.
 This is executed at the interval defined in config.h for PERIODIC_SECONDS, which is 5 seconds by default.
 The function sends the "beat" command to the server for the first 5 intervals, and stops sending it every interval thereafter.
-4. The server component receives the beat command from the client, but does not have any command functions associated with that command string, so not command is executed as a response.
-But the server still acknowledges the receipt of data from the client by not auto-disconnecting it during the time it is receiving periodic beat commands.
+4. The server component receives the "beat" command from the client, but does not have any command functions associated with it, so no function is executed as a response.
+But the server still acknowledges the receipt of data from the client by not auto-disconnecting it during the time it is receiving the periodic "beat" commands.
-5. Once the client stops sending beat commands to the server, the server waits for a period of time defined in config.h for IDLE_SECONDS and then disconnects the client due to inactivity.
+5. Once the client stops sending "beat" commands to the server, the server waits for a period of time defined in config.h for IDLE_SECONDS and then disconnects the client due to inactivity.
 6. The server component has a disconnect function defined and loaded.
-When it disconnects the client, It executes this function.
+When it disconnects the client, it executes this function.
 This function uses print_log() to add an entry to the logfile and print it to stdout.

 License
 -------